A complete guide to divorce and financial disclosure

 What is financial disclosure?

-Financial disclosure is when you provide a snapshot of your financial situation to the court so that a Judge can decide whether the financial settlement is fair following your application to divorce.
+Financial disclosure is when you provide a snapshot of your financial situation to the court so that a judge can decide whether the financial settlement is fair following your application for divorce.
 If you’re required to complete financial disclosure, the court will need to know all your individual and collective assets, debts, pensions, and income and this includes cryptocurrency.

 For more information about cryptocurrency and financial disclosure in divorce, listen to this episode of The Divorce Podcast: